 Value Penguin compared policies for four-year-old female cats with no pre-existing conditions and found the average monthly premium to be approximately $21.
 The website used the same insurance policy deductible and reimbursement numbers that they did for dogs.
 Premiums started as low as $9.94 per month, with higher-end, more inclusive wellness plans costing up to $35 per month.

-Where to start shopping?
+Where to start shopping

 It's hard to define what the best pet insurance is for a pet parent, because the ideal veterinary care coverage can vary based on so many factors.
 Your best bet for finding the best pet insurance will most likely be your vet.
 Even though veterinarians don't sell cat or dog insurance, vets deal with the different pet insurance companies and know which clients are satisfied or not.
 They also know which insurers require a mountain of paperwork or a long waiting period before they send out reimbursements, what their reimbursement percentage is, and what is a reasonable cost of pet insurance.
 Your vet will also help you determine what routine care you will need, what possible chronic conditions your pet family member will likely need to be treated for in the future, and what overall health care she might need.

 This is because vets know which diseases and conditions affect which dog and cat breeds.
 Your vet will also know your pet's health history and possible upcoming problems or illness coverage they may need as older pets.
 For example, puppies will need multiple vaccinations during the first two years of their lives.
-As dogs age, they might develop arthritis, cognitive dysfunction syndrome, or cancer.
+As dogs age, they might develop arthritis, cognitive dysfunction syndrome, or other conditions.

 If there is an annual limit on how much the insurer will cover, it may not be worth it, particularly if your pet has special needs.
 On the other hand, if the average cost of general exam fees is covered, enrollment in a pet insurance plan may help you keep more money in your pocket.